Daniel-Krueger/daniel-krueger.github.io/_posts/2021-02-26-expert-guide-post-series-part-4.md

 {: .notice--info}

 **Tip:** Whenever I encounter a syntax error, I will open the preview using show and copy the text over into SQL Server Management Studio.
-This reduced the time spend for identifying the error .
+This reduces the time spend for identifying the error .

 {% include figure image_path="/assets/images/posts/expert-guide-post-series/340d53f636ade760a3f74216c0efdab5.png" alt="Syntax highlighting in Management Studio makes it easier to see the error" caption="Syntax highlighting in Management Studio makes it easier to see the error" %}